Ambicapilli/Airtribe/README.md

 ## **Test data can be manually inserted into the database or generated using Postman requests.**

 ##Conclusion
 Follow the provided instructions to set up and run the Airtribe backend server.
-If you encounter any issues or have questions, feel free to reach out to [your_email@example.com].
+If you encounter any issues or have questions, feel free to reach out to [ambica34@gmail.com].

-##Happy Coding!
+## *Happy Coding!*